QUICK SUMMARY

 Introduction to Tree Medicine & Forest Bathing

-This was when I was formally introduced to the ancient healing art of “forest bathing” (the ancient Japanese practice of simply “being in nature”).
-Shinrin-yoku (shinrin meaning “forest,” and yoku meaning “bath” in Japanese) refers to immersing yourself in the forest atmosphere and enjoying nature through all your senses.
+This was when I was formally introduced to the ancient healing art of “forest bathing,” the Japanese practice of simply being in nature.
+Shinrin-yoku means “forest bath,” with shinrin meaning “forest” and yoku meaning “bath.”
+In plain English, forest bathing means immersing yourself in the forest atmosphere and enjoying nature through your senses.

-As shown in multiple clinical trials, the naturally occurring VOCs released can have a profound, measurable effect on enhancing immune function by increasing natural killer cell (NK cells) quantity and activity, among other health benefits.
-As white blood cells that support immune function, NK cells are a component of the first line of defense against cancer, inflammation, and virus infections.
-(5, 6)
+As shown in multiple clinical trials, forest environments and naturally occurring plant VOCs can have a profound, measurable effect on immune function by increasing natural killer cell quantity and activity, among other health benefits.
+Natural killer cells are white blood cells that help the body defend against tumors, inflammation, and viral infections.
+(5, 6, 7)

-Essentially, being out in nature is synonymous with wearing a cancer-fighting personal aromatherapy inhaler or diffuser necklace.
-As you may guess, when they evaluated how study participants fared when placed indoors with aromatherapy diffusers running, they found a similar effect!
+Essentially, being out in nature is similar to wearing a personal aromatherapy inhaler or diffuser necklace filled with tree medicine.
+As you may guess, when researchers evaluated how participants fared indoors with phytoncide exposure or aromatherapy diffusers running, they found measurable immune effects as well.
+(4, 8)

 And this became the springboard for our newest book, The Essential Oils Apothecary.